Cohomology and the Brauer groups of diagonal surfaces: Introduction

-Our main result is the following theorem.
-We call two diagonal quartic surfaces over a field $K$ {\em equivalent} if one is obtained from another by permuting the variables $x_0,x_1,x_2,x_3$, multiplying their coefficients by fourth powers in $K^\times$, and multiplying all four coefficients by a common multiple in $K^\times$.
+To state our results, we call two diagonal quartic forms $\sum_{i=0}^3 a_ix_i^4$, where $a_i\in K^\times$ for $i=0,1,2,3$, {\em equivalent} if one is obtained from another by permuting the variables $x_0,x_1,x_2,x_3$, multiplying the coefficients $a_i$ by fourth powers in $K^\times$, and multiplying all four coefficients by a common multiple in $K^\times$.
+A diagonal quartic surface is the surface given by a diagonal quartic form in $\P^3_K$; surfaces given by equivalent forms will be called equivalent.
 It is clear that equivalent surfaces are isomorphic.

-{\bf Main theorem} {\em Let $a_1,a_2,a_3$ be non-zero rational numbers.
+{\bf Main theorem.} {\em Let $a_1,a_2,a_3$ be non-zero rational numbers.
 Let $X\subset\P^3_\Q$ be the surface

 {\rm (1)} Let $k=\Q(i)$ and let $X_k=X\times_\Q k$.
 If $X_k$ is equivalent to the diagonal quartic surface with coefficients $(a_1,a_2,a_3)=(1,2,-2)$, then the $2$-primary torsion subgroup of $\Br(X_k)/\Br_1(X_k)$ is $\Z/2$; otherwise this subgroup is $0$.